Get a complete checklist of incredibly useful and practical items to keep in your baseball mom survival bag!

 Imagine being unprepared for all of that?
 No thanks!

 A baseball mom survival bag is a bag full of all the essentials you, Mom, might need when you go to see your kids play baseball or softball.
-Just like they have a bag full of the items they need to play the game, you can have a bag full of items you need to be comfortable while watching that game.
+Just like they have a sports bag full of the items they need to play the game, you can have a bag full of items you need to be comfortable while watching that game.

 Think about it: do you want to be uncomfortable for a few hours while your kids play ball?
 Chances are, no!